 Biking in Historic Downtown Punta GordaBiking

-Biking is the perfect way to get around, with many bike trails and places to ride all across the area.
+Biking is the perfect way to explore, with many bike trails and places to ride all across the area.

 The city of Punta Gorda even offers free bicycle loaners, so you won't be stuck if you don't bring your own wheels.